-The Board of Bank of Baroda (UK) Limited in its capacity as the ultimate decision making body and owns the ICAAP and the outputs arising from it.
-The ICAAP and completion of the process itself has been delegated to the Head of Risk and Compliance.
-The Board is supported in their review of the ICAAP as periodically submitted to them for discussion and approval by the Board Risk & Compliance Committee who provides an initial review of the materials provided to ensure that the assessment framework and its component parts as well as the capital resource estimates generated are appropriate given the size nature and complexity of the Bank and aligned to the Risk Appetite agreed by the Board.
+The Board of the Bank in its capacity as the ultimate decision making body and owns the ICAAP and the outputs arising from it.
+The ICAAP and completion of the process itself has been delegated to the Chief Risk Officer.
+The Board is supported in their review of the ICAAP as periodically submitted to them for discussion and approval by the Board Risk & Compliance Committee ("BRCC") who provides an initial review of the materials provided to ensure that the assessment framework and its component parts as well as the capital resource estimates generated are appropriate given the size nature and complexity of the Bank and aligned to the Risk Appetite agreed by the Board.

-While the Board has delegated responsibility for the update and maintenance of the ICAAP to the Head of Risk and Compliance, the Risk Department is responsible for collating and drafting the document with support from other areas of the business such as Finance and Compliance in particular.
+While the Board has delegated responsibility for the update and maintenance of the ICAAP to Chief Risk Officer, the Risk Department is responsible for collating and drafting the document with support from other areas of the business such as Finance and Compliance in particular.